fernando-mc/fernandomc.com/content/posts/!draft_stop-using-nginx-apache-simple-websites.md

 Because my website is a Static Site build with [Hugo](http://gohugo.io/) I really didn't need anything too fancy.
 The main things that I wanted were performance and cost-savings.

-Some content for a post

-The rest of the content